HYUNSEONG-KIM/UILC/docs/main/main.md

 With active set method and Non-negative least square optimization, we can get positive optimizated solution for system of arbitary dimension, but as far from the dimension, $n_{max}$, nosiy signal will occured between dominant positions of source in solution.
 Practically, we want to find minimum number of sources generate uniform illumination on rectangular plane.

-We can treat the solution as space-weight signal.
-Then, we can divide the solution.
+The solution can be treated as space-weight signal.
 Even we get a high nosied solution for higher dimension of system, passing thorough low pass filter with blocking value $[-f_{max}, f_{max}]$, where $f_{max} = \frac{2\pi}{W}$, provide us some constant solution for given optimization parameter no matter how dimension are changed.

 ### 2 dim case

 The general case is 2 dimension convolution and it is the original problem we want to solve.
-Luckily, the convolution transform is one of linear transform.
+Luckily, the convolution is one of linear transform.
 Therefore, we can construct some linear system corresponding to each convolution system,

 $$\mathbf{A} * \mathbf{X} = \lambda \mathbf{1} \Leftrightarrow \mathbf{A}'  \vec{x} = \lambda \vec{1}$$

 where, $\mathbf{A} \in M_{k \times k }(\R^+)$, $\mathbf{X} \in M_{n \times n}(\R^+)$, $\mathbf{1} \in (\R^+)^n$, and
 $\mathbf{A'} \in M_{m \times m}(\R^+)$, $\vec{x} \in (\R^+)^m$ , $\vec{\mathbf{1}} \in (\R^+)^m$ for $\lambda >0, k = 2n-1, m = n^2$.

+Since, positive kernel is implicated to convolution system the transformed matrix system is always solvable.
+See detiails in supplment document.

 ---